Principle of Inclusion and Exclusion

 Let

-S be the set of all integer solutions for with
+S be the set of all integer solutions for

 .